Health-Informatics-UoN/Carrot-Mapper/README.md

 1. Clone this repository
 2. Create a Python virtual environment and install Django
-3. Create a new superuser for testing (python manage.py createsuperuser)
+3. Create a new superuser for testing
 4. Log into the admin area at http://127.0.0.1:8000/admin/ to view the data

-## Docker - TODO: fix
+## Docker

 Copy .env file from Teams Software Team -> files -> .env to the root of project.
 Then run the commands below.